 Methodologically, I am interested in both quantitative and qualitative methods, with a particular interest in issues of fieldwork, ethnography, positionality, reflexivity, power relations, and research ethics.
 I have published on these topics as well.

 I am involved in several professional and academic bodies, such as the Association of American Geographers (AAG), the Institute of British Geographer with the Royal Geographical Society (RGS/IBG), the Gender and Water Alliance (GWA), Bangladesh Environment Network (BEN), Gender and Disasters Network (GDN), etc. I am also a founding member of the Participatory Geographies Research Group (PyGyRG) of the RGS/IBG, and past Chair of the Development Geographies Specialty Group (DGSG) of the AAG.
 I have been a Visiting Fellow of the International Centre for Climate Change and Development at the Independent University Bangladesh since 2017.

-Details of my various engagements and contributions to and beyond academia, via publications, invited lectures, conferences, media engagements, service, and outreach, are available from the drop-down menu at the top.
+Details of my various engagements and contributions to and beyond academia are via publications, invited lectures, keynotes and conferences, media and public engagements, service and outreach, teaching and advising.
+My brief bio and CV are here.

 Field Research Photos: